Interview day: how to make your own luck

 If you are cool, cool.
 If you’re not, it’s still cool.

 Marc doesn’t really care about which uni you come from or if you come from uni.
 He’s looking for talent and talent hides behind potential and sometimes personality.
 Also, Marc is not the only one interviewing you.
 Other mentors are too.
 Which means if you find a way to fool Marc, I highly doubt you’ll find a way to fool all the rest of the room.

 When I say this, I know I sound b*tchy and pretentious but hey, see rule #2.

 Everyone takes on his or her own time for you.
-Marc, the mentors and us.
-We are all bloody busy and at any time of the year.
-So when you come up on stage, please make us forget about our briefs and deadlines.
+Marc and the mentors.
+They are all bloody busy, at any time of the year.
+So when you start to present, make us forget about our briefs and deadlines.
 Don’t assume we want to know you and learn more about you because most of us actually don’t really care until you make us care.

 #4: Don’t think it is a corporate interview.

 It’s alright not to know exactly what to expect.
 But it’s not alright to prepare your perfect speech with the perfect answers for the perfect fitting personality – see rule #2.